nabeelvalley/docs/src/content/blog/2022/16-08/react-memo-top-level-api.md

 description: Using the react top-level API for debouncing and selectively rendering a component for better performance
 ---

----
-published: true
-title: Using React.memo for Controlling Component Rendering
-subtitle: 16 August 2022
-description: Using the react top-level API for debouncing and selectively rendering a component for better performance
----

 # React Top Level API

 The React library contains some functions at it's top level scope.
 Amongst these are the built-in hooks (like `useState`, `useCallback`, etc.) as well as some other functions for manipulating React Elements directly - which I've covered in a previous post on [The React Top Level API](../01-03/react-top-level-api.md)